parallelchain-io/pchain-world-state/README.md

 // Here demonstrates how to create empty world state, update account information
 // and save the world state into database(hashmap).

-// This is example address.
-Don't use this for real transaction. let address: pchain_types::cryptography::PublicAddress = [200, 49, 188, 70, 13, 208, 8, 5, 148, 104, 28, 81, 229, 202, 203, 180, 220, 187, 48, 162, 53, 122, 83, 233, 166, 97, 173, 217, 25, 172, 106, 53];
+// This is an example address.
+Don't use this for real transactions. let address: pchain_types::cryptography::PublicAddress = [200, 49, 188, 70, 13, 208, 8, 5, 148, 104, 28, 81, 229, 202, 203, 180, 220, 187, 48, 162, 53, 122, 83, 233, 166, 97, 173, 217, 25, 172, 106, 53];

 // Step 1. prepare database that implement WorldStateStorage trait.